 - Aural toilet and topical antibiotics appear effective at resolving otorrhoea.
 Long-term outcomes (eg, healing of tympanic perforation, recurrence prevention and hearing improvement) need further study.

 - Aminoglycosides and the flouroquinolones both meet these criteria but there remain safety concerns with both.
-The Committee on Safety of Medicines (now the Commission on Human Medicines) advised that topical aminoglycosides should not be used with tympanic perforation, due to their ototoxicity.
-However, many specialists continue to use them carefully, considering that undertreated otitis media carries a higher risk of hearing impairment and complications.
+Many authorities advise that topical aminoglycosides should not be used with tympanic perforation, due to their ototoxicity.
+However, many specialists continue to use them carefully, considering that undertreated OM carries a higher risk of hearing impairment and complications.

 - Topical quinolones are effective compared to no drug treatment or topical antiseptics only; however, evidence for their superiority over other topical antibiotics is only indirect.
 UK specialists use either off-licence quinolones or aminoglycosides (because their effectiveness outweighs the risks of ototoxicity).
 There are specific concerns about the use of flouroquinolones in children because of juvenile animal studies indicating a risk of joint injury in the young.
 Short-term treatment has been shown to be safe.
 One study did find an association between ciprofloxacin and arthropathy in paediatric patients although the effect was reversible.
 No link was found between duration of administration and frequency of arthropathy.

-- Antibiotic failure is usually due to failure to penetrate the debris rather than bacterial resistance.
+- Antibiotic failure is usually due to failure to penetrate the debris rather than to bacterial resistance.

 - Topical steroids are used to reduce granuloma formation and it is conventional to use combined antibiotic/steroid preparations.